Trump’s Florida Mar-a-Lago resort in Hurricane Dorian’s path

 PALM BEACH, Fla.
-(AP) — President Donald Trump’s prized Mar-a-Lago resort in Florida is potentially sitting directly in the path of Hurricane Dorian , which is forecast to become an extremely destructive storm.
+(AP) — President Donald Trump’s prized Mar-a-Lago resort in Florida could be directly in the path of Hurricane Dorian , which is forecast to become an extremely destructive storm.

-The resort, which is currently closed for the summer, is on the wealthy barrier island of Palm Beach.
-During the cooler months, Trump visits the property frequently and has held several high-level meetings there with world leaders.

-The National Hurricane Center’s most recent track for Dorian places Mar-a-Lago in the crosshairs of a possible Category 4 storm with winds of almost 140 mph (225 kph).
+The National Hurricane Center’s most recent track for Dorian places Mar-a-Lago in the crosshairs of a fierce storm with winds of almost 140 mph (225 kph).
+The center said on Friday evening that Dorian had just reached “extremely dangerous” Category 4 status with winds already clocking 130 mph (215 kph).

+The forecasters said the hurricane poses a menace to millions, particularly along Florida’s heavily populated eastern coast, though they also noted that some of the more reliable computer models are predicting a late turn northward that would have Dorian hug the coast, delivering a glancing blow to the state.

+The resort, currently closed for the summer, is on the wealthy barrier island of Palm Beach.
+No activity could be seen there Friday afternoon and the Trump Organization did not return a call seeking comment.

+On Friday, Trump was asked how concerned he was about the hurricane threat to his resort and responded: “Well, you know I haven’t even thought about until the question was just broached a little while ago.
+Yeah, it would look like Mar-a-Lago is dead center but look Mar-a-Lago can handle itself.
+That’s a very powerful place.”

+He added: “The thing I’m worried about is the state of Florida because … this could be a record-setting hurricane.
+Now maybe things change.
+We’re hoping for one element that might happen and that’s that it makes a right turn and goes up north just prior to or equal to hitting shore.
+That would be great, but that’s a pretty small percentage at this point.”

-Still, the resort dates from the 1920s and has seen more than its share of hurricanes in the past.
-It was originally built by cereal heiress Marjorie Merriweather Post, with the main mansion containing 126 rooms.
+Mar-a-Lago, which dates from the 1920s, was built by cereal heiress Marjorie Merriweather Post, with the main mansion containing 126 rooms.
+Trump bought the place in 1985, after efforts to make it into a national park didn’t work out.

-Trump bought the place in 1985, after efforts to make it into a national park did not work out.
-Since he became president, Trump has hosted leaders such as Japanese prime minister Shinzo Abe and China’s Xi Jinping at the resort.
+During the cooler months, Trump visits the property frequently and has held several high-level meetings there with world leaders, such as Japanese prime minister Shinzo Abe and China’s Xi Jinping.

 Hurricanes have always been a part of Mar-a-Lago.

-In 2005, Trump said he received a $17 million insurance payment for hurricane damage to the resort.
-But an Associated Press investigation found little evidence of such large-scale damage.
+In 2005, Trump said he received a $17 million insurance payment for hurricane damage to the resort, but an Associated Press investigation found little evidence of such large-scale damage.

 At the time, Trump said he didn’t know how much had been spent on repairs, but acknowledged he pocketed some of the money.
 He transferred funds into his personal accounts, saying that under the terms of his policy “you didn’t have to reinvest it.”